-Fixation on the centroid occurs not only regular geometric figures but also for irregular shapes as shown in figure 3.
-The image in figure 2a contains a number of irregular coloured shapes.
+The side effect of fixation on the centroid occurs not only in regular geometric figures but also for irregular shapes as shown in figure 3.
+The image in figure 3a contains a number of irregular coloured shapes.
 The foveal view when fixated on the centroid of each object is shown in figure 3b.